What this guide covers

 Create the client first

-Web HQ -> Clients -> New client- 1Open `Clients` and create the new client record.
+Web app -> Clients -> New client- 1Open `Clients` and create the new client record.

-- 2Add the commercial and contact detail that should apply across the account.
+- 2Add the contact and account details that should apply across the whole customer record.

-- 3Save the client before adding sites so the next form can stay correctly scoped.
+- 3Save the client before adding sites so the next form is linked to the right customer.

 Add the site under the client